 Midlife is typically the time you finally get to drop your guard, stop pleasing others, reclaim your identity and step into your power.
 It’s a time of reflection, reassessment and planning for the next life chapter.

 As we grow, we learn to trust in our own experience and discover a freedom in being who we truly are.
 We may find that past strategies and attitudes no longer work.
 In learning to let go of the old and liberate the new we may experience a period that lacks familiarity and causes a great deal of anxiety, however this powerful opportunity for renewal is essential in achieving wisdom, maturity and authenticity in adulthood.

 So for many women the opportunity to create a more authentic and satisfying life has been put on hold.
 The pandemic struck as we were planning to change careers, engage in further studies, start a business, move house, travel or even move on from unhealthy relationships.
 It may feel as though your moment to shine and live life on your own terms was stolen from you by the year that was.
 So now is the time to pick up your vision where you left off.
 Reconnect with your bigger dreams, deep desires and personal values and shed the ‘shoulds’ that might be holding you back.
 This will enable you to make a healthy transition through midlife and achieve a more authentic, and ultimately more fulfilling, next part of your life.

-Michelle Seelig is a Midlife Transition Counsellor and Coach working with women to help them get unstuck, manage anxiety, rediscover the joy and meaning in their lives and ultimately grow into the person they were truly meant to become.
+Michelle Seelig is a Midlife Transition Counsellor working with women to help them get unstuck, manage anxiety, rediscover the joy and meaning in their lives and ultimately grow into the person they were truly meant to become.
 Learn more about these specialised services over here or book a Discovery Call over here to discuss your unique needs.

 Take the midlife quiz….